 To support our vision of being the best insurer in the UK, we look for suppliers who can show:

-Compliance – We have high ethical standards and are accountable to the FCA (Financial Conduct Authority) for regulatory compliance.
+We have high ethical standards and are accountable to the FCA (Financial Conduct Authority).

-Excellence – We aim to provide excellent service right through the supply chain, to ensure we deliver the highest quality to our members.
+We aim to provide excellent service right through the supply chain.
+This is why we deliver the highest quality to our members.

 Rewarding our suppliers